OliverIgnetik/uberEatsClone/README.md

 # Restaurant React App

-Simple React application with firebase API, sign-in authentication, `react-router-dom` routing and globalized state management using `react-redux`.
+Simple `react` application with firebase API, sign-in authentication, `react-router-dom` routing and globalized state management using `react-redux`.

 This application emulates a basic restaurant website for ordering food.